 Players who are currently in the game are not allowed to be substituted for another player in the game.

-Pinch runners are substitute base runners, who replace runners who are on-base.
+Pinch runners are substitute base runners who replace runners who are on-base.
+Pinch runners tend to be fast and capable base stealers.
 Once a pinch runner is used, the player they replace must be taken out of the game.
-We'll learn more about pinch runners in future chapters.

-If a manager is found to have substituted a player that has previously been removed from the game, that manager will be ejected.
+Additionally, if a manager is found to have substituted a player that has previously been removed from the game, that manager will be ejected.